Ali00/SDN-Smart-Routing/README.md

 ### SDN prediction framework:
+The framework has been evaluated by the SDN emulator "Mininet": http://mininet.org/
 ### Network topology:
 Waxman.brite topology has been created via BRITE tool: https://www.cs.bu.edu/brite/ and parsed by the FNSS simulator: https://fnss.github.io/doc/core/